 (See also Overview of Aortic Aneurysms Overview of Aortic Aneurysms Aneurysms are abnormal dilations of arteries caused by weakening of the arterial wall.
-Common causes include hypertension, atherosclerosis, infection, trauma, and hereditary or acquired connective... read more .)
+Common causes include hypertension, atherosclerosis, infection, trauma, systemic rheumatic diseases, and... read more .)

-Abdominal aortic aneurysms (AAAs) account for three fourths of aortic aneurysms and affect 0.5 to 3.2% of the population.
-Prevalence is 3 times greater in men.
-AAAs typically begin below the renal arteries (infrarenal) but may include renal arterial ostia; about 50% involve the iliac arteries.
-Generally, aortic diameter ≥ 3 cm constitutes an AAA.
+Abdominal aortic aneurysms (AAAs) account for three fourths of aortic aneurysms and may affect between 0.4 and 7.6% of the people, depending on the population being studied (1 General reference Abdominal aortic diameter ≥ 3 cm typically constitutes an abdominal aortic aneurysm.
+The cause is multifactorial, but atherosclerosis is often involved.
+Most aneurysms grow slowly (~10%/year)... read more ).
+Prevalence is 3 times greater in males.
+AAAs typically begin below the renal arteries (infrarenal) but may include renal arterial ostia (pararenal); about 50% involve the iliac arteries.
+By definition, an aortic diameter ≥ 3 cm constitutes an AAA.
 Most AAAs are fusiform (circumferential widening of the artery).
 Many are lined with laminated thrombus.

 Etiology of Abdominal Aortic Aneurysms

 Etiology of abdominal aortic aneurysms is multifactorial but commonly involves a weakening of the arterial wall, usually by